-- 1. SPS agrees to notify SEA promptly in writing of any claim, demand, suit or other form of liability in regard to which it will seek to implement the provisions of this item and, if SEA so requests in writing, to surrender claims, demands, suits or other forms of liability.
-SEA agrees to indemnify and save SPS harmless against any liability which may arise by reason of any action taken by SPS to comply with the provisions of the payroll deduction for dues section (Article IX, Section D), including reimbursement for any legal fees or expenses incurred in connection therewith. - Membership in SEA, the legally recognized organization authorized to negotiate with the Board, shall be in compliance with Chapter 41.56 RCW and membership shall be nondiscriminatory with regard to race, creed, sex, sexual orientation, gender expression or identity, marital status, age, handicap, use of a trained guide dog or service animal, veteran or military status, or national origin. - 3.
-SPS shall furnish SEA a listing by name of all employees employed by SPS and their school/work location by September of each year.
-A list of corrections and changes to this list shall be furnished to SEA at monthly or other agreed-upon periods thereafter.
+- 1. SPS agrees to notify the SEA promptly in writing of any claim, demand, suit or other form of liability in regard to which it will seek to implement the provisions of this item and, if the SEA so requests in writing, to surrender claims, demands, suits or other forms of liability.
+The SEA agrees to indemnify and save the SPS harmless against any liability which may arise by reason of any action taken by the SPS to comply with the provisions of the payroll deduction for dues section (Article IX, Section C), including reimbursement for any legal fees or expenses incurred in connection therewith. - 2.
+Membership in the SEA, the legally recognized organization authorized to negotiate with the Board, shall be in compliance with Chapter 41.56 RCW and membership shall be nondiscriminatory with regard to race, creed, sex, sexual orientation, gender expression or identity, marital status, age, handicap, use of a trained guide dog or service animal, veteran or military status, or national origin. - 3.
+The SPS shall furnish the SEA a listing by name of all employees employed by the SPS and their school/work location by September of each year.
+A list of corrections and changes to this list shall be furnished to the SEA at monthly or other agreed-upon periods thereafter.